Documentation

 __RUNTIME__ = {"account":"vtexstore","amp":false,"bindingChanged":false,"binding":{"id":"aacb04t3-a8fa-4bab-b5bd-2d654d20dcd8","canonicalBaseAddress":"vtexstore.vtex.com"},"culture":{"availableLocales":[],"country":"USA","currency":"USD","language":"en","locale":"en-US","customCurrencyDecimalDigits":null,"customCurrencySymbol":"$"},"production":true,"query":{},"settings":{....

-Note that this script holds a lot of important data about a web page, and it can be long, characterizing a long task for the browser.
+Note that this script holds a lot of important data about a web page and can be long, indicating a long task for the browser.

-Therefore, when lazy runtime is enabled, this script is broken into smaller ones in order to prevent the total blocking time of the store website from being compromised.
+Therefore, when lazy runtime is enabled, this script is broken into smaller ones to prevent the total blocking time of the store website from being compromised.

 This way, long tasks will be avoided, and you will reap the benefit of a faster store.